mikependon/RepoDB.NET/pages/tutorials/getting-started-mysql.md

 }
 ```

-By default, it uses the *Primary* field as the qualifier.
+By default, it uses the primary key as the qualifier.
 You can also use the other field.

 ```csharp
 using (var connection = new MySqlConnection(ConnectionString))